MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

     ```powershell
     Connect-AzureAD
     ```
+    When you see the Sign in window, type admin@M365x451018.onmicrosoft.com and sign in with the credentials provided to you.

 15. Disable the password expiration for the Teams Room account **NY-TeamsRoom1** by running the following cmdlet:

     ```powershell